 The goal is to feed, not just to fill up your family.
 Potatoes, beans, whole grain are cheap foods that satisfy.
 Wholesome foods like greens, fruits, and vegetables are high in nutrients that will feed you.
 Dry beans are easy to can yourself.
 Sprouts and microgreens are so easy to grow and are packed full of nutrients.
 Processed food is not healthy for any budget.

 3. Shop by special sales not by a meal plan

 This is controversial.
 How many times have you heard that you can save so much money on food if you only have a meal plan?
 There is some truth to it.
 If you buy what you will use, you will not waste any produce.
-But on a tight budget it is better to learn to shop by special sales.
+But on a tight budget, it is better to learn to shop by special sales.
 Again, this is a learning process, but worth it.
 If you are making simple, wholesome meals from scratch it is not difficult.
 Cooking freestyle, not tied to a plan or recipe is a great ability to have if you are on a budget and/or a gardener.
 Things do not grow and ripen according to our meal plans, they just ripen whenever the conditions are right.
 To know how to make a meal from what is grown, or is on sale, can help you a lot.
 Read more about our no-plan meal planning method.

 4. Eat some and leave some

 ‘Who eats a bit and leaves a bit has two meals’ – was one of my mom’s favorite sayings.
-Firstly, of course, over eating is not good on any budget.
-But also it is a good way to remember to leave some of the veggies and meat for a homemade vegetable soup.
-Gather the bones for a bone broth.
+Firstly, of course, overeating is not good on any budget.
+But also it is a good way to remember to leave some of the veggies for homemade vegetable soup.
+Make your own vegetable broth.
 Make casseroles out of leftovers.
 Those are all yummy, but basically free meals.